FurryMeatball/Login-Page/README.md

 # Login-Page
-Using python Tkinter to create a login page which authenticates both the username and password that is input
+Using python Tkinter to create a login page that authenticates a username & password